 This was a rather small study.
 Only eight men participated in the study.
 It still yielded important findings.

 While recent studies have shown positive results, previous studies were not so positive when looking at the effects of boron on testosterone.
 It is important to take all studies into account.
 This provides a more accurate view of what men should expect when they use boron supplements.

 One of the earlier studies that did not show much improvement was made in 19934.
 The study looked at the effects of boron on testosterone.
 The participants all participated in bodybuilding activities.
 The study was conducted over a period of seven weeks.
 Each participant was provided with a 25mg dose of boron per day.

 Bodybuilding and strength training protocols were found to provide an effective improvement in testosterone production.
-The researchers also note that no significant difference was shown among those who took the boron supplements.
+The researchers also note no significant difference among those who took the boron supplements.
 Only one of the groups took a daily boron supplement.
-There was a similar increase in these individuals when compared to those who only did strength training with no additional boron supplementation.
+There was a similar increase in these individuals compared to those who only did strength training with no additional boron supplementation.

 The use of these supplements is likely more appropriate in people with a boron deficiency.
 In the case of boron deprivation, it may help to regulate estrogen levels and fix low testosterone.
 It may also affect sex hormone-binding globulin.

 Get Your FREE Low Testosterone Diet Plan

 - The ultimate testosterone boosting diet